cjl2183/FilterAgeChange/README.md

 - *Metrics*: Accuracy - For classification, this is the only one available in Keras.
 - *Dropout*: 0.5 - 50% of the values are randomly dropped from the layer to prevent overfitting.

-The following hyperparameters also tuned:
+The following parameters also tuned:
 - Batch Size: 32 - The maximum size (constrained by the memory of the server).
 - Epochs: 50 - Defines the number of times each sample is seen during training.
-This was the limit given time constraints.
+This was the limit for hyperparameter search given time constraints.

-The model was trained on 727x2 images with one-fold validation of 10%, leaving 10% for out-of-sample results below.
+The model was trained on 727x2 images with the following splits
+- 80% training
+- 10% validation
+- 10% testing

 ## Results
-The accuracy of predicting ages was vastly improved to 52% accuracy.
+The accuracy of predicting ages was vastly improved to 52% accuracy with a 144 sample holdout (10% of the total dataset).

 [TrainingResults]: https://github.com/cjl2183/FilterAgeChange/img/TrainingResults.png "Training Results"